-Over 1.3 billion people lack access to electricity, and roughly 2.6 billion use solid fuels for cooking (IEA, 2012 in WWDR 2014, pg.
+28. Over 1.3 billion people lack access to electricity, and roughly 2.6 billion use solid fuels for cooking (IEA, 2012 in WWDR 2014, p.
 13).
-Another estimated 400 million people rely on coal for cooking and heating purposes, causing air pollution and creating serious health implications when coal is used in traditional stoves (WWDR 2014, pg.
+Another estimated 400 million people rely on coal for cooking and heating purposes, causing air pollution and creating serious health implications when coal is used in traditional stoves (WWDR 2014, p.
 13).
-Global energy consumption increased by 31 % from 2000-2013 (IEA 2015).
-Household energy consumption increased by 18 % (IEA 2013).
-The share of household energy consumption varies between regions; in OECD countries and Asia, housing represents 20-30 % of the total energy consumption whereas in Africa the share of household energy consumption is 56 %, in the Middle East 17 % and in Latin America 15 % (IEA 2013).
+Global energy consumption increased by 31 per cent from 2000 to 2013 (IEA 2015).
+Household energy consumption increased by 18 per cent (IEA 2013).
+The share of household energy consumption varies between regions; in OECD countries and Asia, housing represents 20-30 per cent of the total energy consumption whereas in Africa the share of household energy consumption is 56 per cent, in the Middle East 17 per cent and in Latin America 15 per cent (IEA 2013).
 In all regions, the absolute energy consumption of households has increased; the increase is very modest in OECD and Middle East countries.
 The major share of global energy production is generated from fossil sources, and the share of renewables has not increased globally in the last 13 years (IEA 2015).
-CO_2 emissions have increased 47% over the same period (IEA 2013).
+CO2 emissions have increased 47 per cent over the same period (IEA 2013).

-Global power generation continues to be dominated by thermal electricity production from coal, natural gas and nuclear energy production.
-The share of renewables is expected to double, accounting for 30% of all electricity production by 2035 (IEA 2013).
-Wind and solar PV make up just 3% of the global power mix.
-Although they are expected to grow rapidly over the next decades, they will probably not represent much more than 10% of global electricity generation by 2035, not enough to achieve the climate goals (IEA 2012).
+29. Global power generation continues to be dominated by thermal electricity production from coal, natural gas and nuclear energy production.
+The share of renewables is expected to double, accounting for 30 per cent of all electricity production by 2035 (IEA 2013).
+Wind and solar PV make up just 3 per cent of the global power mix.
+Although they are expected to grow rapidly over the next decades, they will probably not represent much more than 10 per cent of global electricity generation by 2035, not enough to achieve the climate goals (IEA 2012).